WHY KILL EURASIAN MILFOIL?

 IF your community is looking for a quick fix and doesn’t care about the ecology and effects of the program instituted then you can follow the following methods:

-- Chemicals - Must contract a company to administer the chemical.
-Can change the O2 levels due to decaying biomass - Fish kills and algae issues due to not enough plant life in lake also increases the biomass load in the lake - producing Muck on bottom affects water use, depending on the chemical used.
+- Chemicals – Must contract a company to administer the chemical.
+Can change the O2 levels due to decaying biomass – Fish kills and algae issues due to not enough plant life in the lake also increases the biomass load in the lake – producing Muck on bottom affects water use, depending on the chemical used.
 May need more than one application and also an application of an algaecide.

-- Mechanical harvesting - for removal of weeds that are canopied on top of the water.
-High cost and a continual project and can cause increase in the propagation due to fragmentation issues - need to make sure you removed all the weeds fragments otherwise it will spread to new location quickly.
+- Mechanical harvesting – for removal of weeds that are canopied on top of the water.
+High cost and a continual project and can cause an increase in the propagation due to fragmentation issues – need to make sure you removed all the weeds fragments otherwise it will spread to a new location quickly.
 This also creates a more dense mat on re-growth.
 What to do with the removed biomass?